mgutz/backbone-knockout-examples/README.md

 assets from designers.
 Backbone's' synchronization with RESTful services could also be a plus.
 We'll see.

-Knockout's examples have too much javascript code in data attributes.
+Knockout's examples have too much inline javascript in data attributes.
 Perhaps that is intentional to keep the examples concise.
-Not a good practice.
+Not sure I like that.
+Who knows, I'm un-learning a lot of things and that may be one of those compromises which makes code simpler at the expense of correctness.

 ## Pre-requisites